Our Client Service Standards Policy

-We aim to offer all our clients an efficient, effective and high quality service and we encourage feedback from Clients about our services and our Partners and staff.
+We aim to offer all our clients an efficient, effective and high-quality service and we encourage feedback from clients about our services, our Partners and our staff.
 If you are dissatisfied with the service we have provided then you have the right to complain.
 We acknowledge that we may not always get it right so if something has gone wrong, including in relation to the invoice, we need you to tell us.
 This will help us improve and maintain our quality standards.

 How do I make a complaint?

 You can contact us in writing (by letter or email) or by speaking with our Principal, whose contact details are:

 Mr. Selwan Yousif, Bailey & Cogger Solicitors, 139 High Street, Tonbridge, Kent, TN9 1DG.

 To help us to understand your complaint, and in order that we do not miss anything, please tell us:

 - what you think we have got wrong